 IT is here to stay

 Transportation is a large industry that encompasses many businesses that utilise different infrastructures and means of transport, such as an automobile, scooter, truck, aircraft, train, vessel, and so on.
 Almost all areas under the umbrella of the transportation industry have already integrated IT solutions into their processes.
-Let's look at the most popular services that many people use in their daily lives.
+For example, companies are looking to implement AI solutions to reduce downtime and repair costs, improve road safety, and enhance driver assistance features.

 Taxi and ride-hailing